Jacques-on-Call/edit-ui/README.md

 ### **Current Status**

 The file explorer UI is now visually complete and functional, matching the target design.
 The underlying dependency and styling issues have been resolved.
 The application is ready for real-world testing with a proper user login to populate the file grid with data.

+---

+## UI Regression Fixes (250920)

+This section documents the fixes implemented to address several UI regressions that were identified after the initial redesign.

+### **The Regressions**

+After the UI resurrection, several issues were reported:
+1.  **Broken Search:** The search functionality was no longer displaying results.
+2.  **Missing Styles:** The intended styles for SVG icons (size, color) and metadata text were not being applied.
+3.  **Incorrect Selection Color:** The selection highlight was not using the correct brand colors for files vs. folders.
+4.  **Context Menu Issues:** The long-press context menu was still triggering the native browser text selection menu.

+### **The Investigation and Solutions**

+*   **Missing Styles:** The investigation revealed that the previous attempt to apply the corrected CSS styles had failed to save correctly.
+The primary fix was to **re-apply the correct styles** to `FileTile.css`, which resolved the issues with SVG icon size/color, metadata spacing, and selection colors.
+*   **Broken Search:** The search results dropdown was being hidden by other UI elements.
+This was fixed by increasing the `z-index` of the `.search-results` class in `search-bar.css`.
+*   **Context Menu:** The issue with the native text selection menu was resolved by adding `user-select: none;` to the `.file-tile` class, preventing the browser from interpreting a long press as a text selection event.
+The positioning was also corrected in `FileExplorer.jsx` to use page-relative coordinates.
+*   **Build Integrity:** A major underlying issue was discovered where running `npm install` only within the `react-login` directory created an inconsistent `package-lock.json`, breaking the root project's Astro build.
+The solution was to delete the incorrect lockfile and run `npm install` from the project root, which generated a unified and correct lockfile for the entire project.

+### **Current Status**

+All reported UI regressions have been addressed.
+The application now correctly displays the modern UI, and the build process is stable.
+The component is ready for use.